 Find here the 23 best places to eat in Barcelona.

-Food Guide: our 9 favorite places to get the best Paella in Barcelona (handpicked!).
+Food Guide: our 9 favorite places to get the best Paella in Barcelona (handpicked and visited in person!).

 We love Barcelona as well as we love day tours to get out of the city!

 We did so many day trips!

 Here are all of our favorites.
 Whether you want to do some canyoning, chill at some hidden beaches, old villages, or even snowboarding.